mcellos/squid-lusca-installer/README.md

 ### Contact
 ***
-If you found bug(s), please let me know by send me an email on hanggara33@gmail.com
+If you found any bug(s), please let me know by send me an email on hanggara33@gmail.com

-Any suggest(s) is (are) appreciated!
+Any suggest is appreciated!
 ***

 ### Note
-This repository is under maintenance by [omegahanggara](https://github.com/omegahanggara) Find me on twitter [omegahanggara](https://twitter.com/omegahanggara) and facebook [omega.hanggara](https://www.facebook.com/omega.hanggara)
+This repository is under maintenance by [omegahanggara](https://github.com/omegahanggara)

+Find me on twitter [omegahanggara](https://twitter.com/omegahanggara) and facebook [omega.hanggara](https://www.facebook.com/omega.hanggara)